What is coaching?

 How long is a coaching session?

 Coaching sessions are usually scheduled for 1 hour over Zoom.
-I also do other formats, such as extended strategy or ‘whiteboard’ sessions and team coaching/facilitation.
-Contact me for details.
+I also do other formats, such as in-person coaching and extended ‘whiteboard’ sessions.

 How many coaching sessions do I need?

 This differs from person to person.
 Some of my clients had a transformative insight in their very first session and decided that was all they needed.
-Others want a longer term engagement to grow, develop or bounce off regularly — especially leaders and entrepreneurs.
+Others want a longer term engagement to grow and develop or deal with the issues of the day.

 I’m a solution-focused coach, which means that you are in control.
 Our engagement ends when you decide that you have reached your desired outcome or made enough progress to continue your journey on your own.
 It would serve neither you nor me if we carried on for ten sessions if you reached that point after three.
 This is why I offer pay-as-you-go flexibility in addition to longer-term engagements.

-Copyright © 2020-2022.
-True Horizon Coaching is a business venture operated by Thierry Gregorius under UK sole trader status from Ottery St Mary, Devon, EX11 1DX, UK.
+Copyright © 2020-2023.
+True Horizon Coaching is a business venture operated by Thierry Gregorius under UK sole trader status near Exeter, Devon, UK.
 This site is hosted by WordPress.
 By using this site you consent to using minimal default WordPress cookies required to keep the site functional.
 See privacy.